Yule Goat Is A Scandinavian Christmas Tradition Based On Norse Legends And Worship Of God Thor

 Illustration by Jenny Nyström, Swedish artist.

 The first Gävle Goat was put up on December 1, 1966.
-Unfortunately, in the last years, the wonderful straw goat has been repeatedly destroyed by vandals.
-It has been burned down on several occasions and today many people feel the goat needs better protection.
-So, these days there are even safety cameras monitoring movements around the goat.
+Unfortunately, in the last few years, the excellent straw goat has been repeatedly destroyed by vandals.
+It has been burned down several times, and today, many people feel the goat needs better protection.
+So, there are even safety cameras monitoring movements around the goat.

-Fortunately, the fire station is close to the location where the goat is erected and, in most cases, they can extinguish the fire before the whole wooden structure is damaged.
+Fortunately, the fire station is near where the goat is erected, and, in most cases, they can extinguish the fire before the whole wooden structure is damaged.

-Vandals may try and destroy the Yule Goat, but the fact remains that in Sweden, Norway, and Finland the Yule Goat is as much a part of Christmas tradition as Santa Claus or Frosty the Snowman.
+Vandals may try to destroy the Yule Goat, but the fact remains that in Sweden, Norway, and Finland, the Yule Goat is as much a part of Christmas tradition as Santa Claus or Frosty the Snowman.

-The Yule Goat is simply a very important Christmas symbol in Scandinavia.
+The Yule Goat is simply a significant Christmas symbol in Scandinavia.

 Written by Ellen Lloyd – AncientPages.com